XvisionAS/FieldTwin-Integration-Demo/power-bi/README.md

 ## Installation

-A Power BI report can be displayed in FieldTwin as integration tab.
+A Power BI report can be displayed in FieldTwin as an integration tab.
 The process is as follows:

 1. Open the report in Power BI
 2. Click _File_, _Embed Report_, to _Website or portal_